Revolutionary Socialist League (UK, 1938)

 In 1939, some RSL members split to form the Revolutionary Workers League (RWL), which Isaac Deutscher soon joined, due to the inaction of the RSL leadership when the war began.
 Initially, they used the RSL name and only changed the name later.
 However, the majority of the RWL joined the WIL in 1940, with the remainder returning to the RSL in 1941.
 Another split produced the Socialist Workers Group which published Socialist Fight and entered the Independent Labour Party, some of its former members eventually joining the Trotskyist Opposition which had been expelled from the RSL in 1942.
 This group, led by John Lawrence, advocated adoption of the PMP of the Socialist Workers Party and was in favour of fusing with the WIL.
 Collaboration between the Trotskyist Opposition and the WIL was so close that Lawrence was employed by the latter on technical tasks.
 In 1943, the Left Fraction who were opposed to that policy were expelled.

 The leadership of the Revolutionary Socialist League refused to enter into any unity negotiations, despite the party's drastic reduction from 300 to 20 members, until in 1944 the Fourth International held a two-day conference.
 This conference was required to reunite the group so that it could fuse with the WIL into a single organization which could then affiliate to the Fourth International.
 As planned on the first day, the Trotskyist Opposition and the Left Fraction were reunited with the RSL.
 Despite the objections of the Left Fraction, the second day saw the reformed RSL unified with the WIL – on the WIL's terms – to form the new Revolutionary Communist Party.

+Historian John Callaghan attributed the RSL's decline to internal divisions and commitment to Labour Party entryism.